Joel2511/SDM_PoC/README.md

 The implementation is built using PySpark and GraphFrames in Azure Databricks, processing a sampled dataset of 100,000 records from a 28M-record transaction dataset.
 Repository Structure

-    SDM_PoC.ipynb: The main Databricks notebook containing the PoC code, including Markdown explanations and embedded results. mount_storage.py: A script to mount the Azure Blob Storage container in Databricks.
+    1.SDM_PoC.ipynb: The main Databricks notebook containing the PoC code, including Markdown explanations and embedded results.
-    README.md
+    2.mount_storage.py: A script to mount the Azure Blob Storage container in Databricks.
+    3.README.md
+    4.PoC documentation

 Setup Instructions